 Welcome!
 The University of Utah Graduate Program in Genetic Counseling (UUGPGC) is honored to have you join us for two years of exploration and growth.
-The extraordinarily exciting profession of genetic counseling offers a myriad of opportunities in direct patient care, laboratory, research, and education and continues to expand into new areas of healthcare.
+The fascinating profession of genetic counseling offers a myriad of opportunities in direct patient care, laboratory, research, and education and continues to expand into new areas of healthcare.

 The University of Utah has a rich heritage in genetic discovery.
-Nobel Prize 2007 laureate, Dr. Mario Capecchi, characterized the University of Utah as a place where "scientists can work on long-term goals in a synergistic atmosphere of cooperation."
-Vizient, Inc. has rated University of Utah Health among the top ten academic medical centers in the nation for quality, safety, and accountability nine of the past ten years.
-And recently, the 2023 U.S News & World Report Best Hospital Rankings listed the University of Utah Hospital as the Number 1 hospital in the state of Utah and the Salt Lake City metro area.
+Nobel Prize 2007 laureate Dr. Mario Capecchi characterized the University of Utah as a place where "scientists can work on long-term goals in a synergistic atmosphere of cooperation."
+Vizient, Inc. has rated University of Utah Health among the nation's top ten academic medical centers for quality, safety, and accountability nine of the past ten years.
+Recently, the 2023 US News & World Report Best Hospital Rankings listed the University of Utah Hospital as the Number 1 hospital in the state of Utah and the Salt Lake City metro area.
 The University of Utah's Huntsman Cancer Institute ranked in the top 35 hospitals in the country for cancer care.

-Our genetic counseling program benefits from a strong multi-disciplinary collaboration incorporating 67 hours of didactic, laboratory, clinical, research, and community outreach experiences to prepare our students for solid professional performance and career satisfaction.
+Our genetic counseling program benefits from a robust multidisciplinary collaboration incorporating 67 hours of didactic, laboratory, clinical, research, and community outreach experiences to prepare our students for solid professional performance and career satisfaction.

 We encourage you to keep this handbook close as a resource.
 Become familiar with the Administrative Personnel and Faculty.
-On the Resources page, explore the links to find what campus resources are available to you.
-Study the Requirements for the University of Utah M.S. in Genetic Counseling and ask any questions that you may have.
+On the Resources page, explore the links to find what campus resources are available.
+Study the Requirements for the University of Utah MS in Genetic Counseling and ask any questions you may have.
 Review the many Fieldwork options and take ownership of your adventure in these areas.
 Carefully read the Portfolio requirements to use this tool to showcase your accomplishments during your graduate school career.
 Investigate the Research project opportunities and pursue an idea that will be educational, fulfilling, and relevant to the genetic counseling profession.
 Be sure to become familiar with the NSGC Code of Ethics and University Policies and Procedures.